joergkeller/beehive-sensor/README.md

 * Low cost.
 Small microcontrollers are very affordable and sufficient for the task.

 ## System Overview
-- Arduino (alternatively Uno + Dragino LoRa Shield, Dragino LoRa Mini Dev, or CubeCell LoRa Dev)\
+- **Arduino** (alternatively Uno + Dragino LoRa Shield, Dragino LoRa Mini Dev, or CubeCell LoRa Dev)\
   A small microcontroller has enough power to measure every couple of minutes.
-A rechargeable battery serves as buffer to measure during the night and cloudy wheather.\
+A rechargeable battery serves as buffer to measure during night and cloudy weather.\
   The device works without any human intervention except a button to put it to a 'manual mode' when working with the beehive.
     - 3-4 DS18B20 temperature sensors using 1-wire
     - DHT11/22 temperature and humidity sensor